cabforum/smime/SBR.md

 * **PSD**: For a national authorization number allocated to the payment service provider named in the `subject:organizationName` under Payments Services Directive (EU) 2015/2366.
 This shall use the extended structure as defined in ETSI TS 119 495, clause 5.2.1.

 * **LEI**: For a Legal Entity Identifier as specified in ISO 17442 for the entity named in the `subject:organizationName`.
 The 2 character ISO 3166 country code SHALL be set to 'XG'.
-The CA SHALL verify that the RegistrationStatus for the LEI record is ISSUED and the EntityStatus is ACTIVE.
-The CA SHALL only allow use of an LEI if the ValidationSources entry is FULLY_CORROBORATED.
-An LEI SHALL NOT be used if ValidationSources entry is PARTIALLY_CORROBORATED, PENDING, or ENTITY_SUPPLIED_ONLY.

 ## A.2 Natural Person Identifier